 PA salaries and the buying power of those salaries vary significantly by region.
 While PAs in California have the highest median salary of $118,000, PAs in Kentucky, Iowa, and Mississippi have some of the highest cost-adjusted median wages in the nation.

-Earnings and Hours Worked for Primary Employer by Part-time and Full-time Status
+Physician Assistant Earnings by Part-time and Full-time Status

 |Earnings||10th percentile||25th percentile||50th percentile||75th percentile||90th percentile|

 To get the latest, most up-to-date physician assistant salary data and to make sure you negotiate the best salary for your region grab your copy of the latest AAPA Salary and Compensation Report.